johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 ```

 1. Is type None?
 Then return "None".
+1. Is type an instance of a string?
+Then return "str".
-1. Is type a reference to a dataclase?
+1. Is type a reference to a dataclass?
 Return `"<dataclass-name> dataclass"`
 1. Is type a list?
 Recursively call `get_type_description` to return the list types then return `"list of <sub-type-description>"`.
 1. Is type a dict?
-Recursively call `get_type_description` and the key type and the value type to return the dict types then return `"dict of <key-type-description> -> <value-type-decription>"`.
+Recursively call `get_type_description` and the key type and the value type to return the dict types then return `"dict of <key-type-description> -> <value-type-description>"`.
 1. For everything else, just return `field_type.__name__`.
 For example, int would return "int" and float would return "float" etc.

 Here is the code to perform each of those checks: